An Assessment of the Overlooked Dangers of Template Engines: Introduction

+\begin{itemize} \item We present and contextualize the usage and prevalence of template engines in real-world applications, including examples of critical SSTI vulnerabilities and associated CVEs.
+We also introduce the template engines selected for our study, highlighting their general characteristics, popularity (e.g., GitHub stars), and, where available, monthly download statistics.

+\item We offer a comprehensive overview of SSTI vulnerabilities by identifying the template engine behaviors that enable RCE, and examining the different scenarios in which these vulnerabilities arise.

+\item We propose a taxonomy of RCE types encountered in template engines, as well as a classification of the prevention mechanisms implemented to mitigate such risks.

+\item We review existing literature on SSTI, covering attack methodologies, sandbox escape techniques, and defense strategies.
+We also identify and discuss significant research gaps that remain unaddressed.

+\item We analyze the main SSTI detection tools currently available, outlining their capabilities, limitations, and practical implications for vulnerability identification.

+\item We propose a systematic methodology for assessing the security posture of template engines, from the feasibility of achieving RCE to the presence and effectiveness of implemented protections.

+\item We apply our methodology to evaluate 34 template engines across eight different programming languages, offering a comprehensive, comparative analysis intended to inform both researchers and practitioners.

+\item We present detailed case studies on specific template engines that yielded particularly notable results during our evaluation. \end{itemize}

-The rest of the article is structured as follows: Section~\ref{sec:SSTIinTheWild}, shows how template engines and SSTI have evolved in these years, analyzing usage, CVEs, and real-world bugs.
-Section~\ref{sec:teAndSSTI}, provides a general overview of how template engines work, how SSTI arises, its consequences, and why arbitrary code execution is a common problem.
-Section~\ref{sec:ssti}, summarizes the most important works on SSTI.
-Section~\ref{sec:detectionTools}, provides an overview of the existing SSTI detection tools, describing their features and limitations.
-Section~\ref{sec:RCEinTE}, focuses on RCE in template engines, explaining the categories, the defenses, and their limitations.
-Section~\ref{sec:templateAnalysis}, presents the results of our analysis on 34 template engines, as well as the methodology we adopted to carry it out.
-Section~\ref{sec:examples}, focuses on five template engines we encountered during our analysis, providing a detailed analysis.
-Section~\ref{sec:conclusions}, concludes the article by highlighting possible future research directions on the problem of SSTI and RCE in template engines.
+The rest of the article is structured as follows: Section~\ref{sec:SSTIinTheWild} shows how template engines and SSTI have evolved in these years, analyzing usage, CVEs, and real-world bugs.
+Section~\ref{sec:teAndSSTI} provides a general overview of how template engines work, how SSTI arises, its consequences, and why arbitrary code execution is a common problem.
+Section~\ref{sec:RCEinTE} focuses on RCE in template engines, explaining the categories, the defenses, and their limitations.
+Section~\ref{sec:literature} summarizes the most important works on SSTI.
+Section~\ref{sec:detectionTools} provides an overview of the existing SSTI detection tools, describing their features and limitations.
+Section~\ref{sec:templateAnalysis} presents the results of our analysis on 34 template engines, as well as the methodology we adopted to carry it out.
+Section~\ref{sec:examples} focuses on five template engines we encountered during our analysis, providing a detailed analysis.
+Section~\ref{sec:lessons_learned} provides a summary of the main takeaways of our work.
+Section~\ref{sec:conclusion} concludes the article by highlighting possible future research directions on the problem of SSTI and RCE in template engines.